plusminushalf/demo-aa/README.md

 }
 ```

--  As we have changed the mneumonic to private key, we need to make some changes to incoporate this:
+-  As we have changed the mnemonic to private key, we need to make some changes to incoporate this:
     - We need to make changes in the `hardhat.config.ts` present inside `/bundler` package.
 Replace the `accounts` in `getNetwork` with:
     ```shell
         accounts: [mnemonic]